-What is PTSD?
+What Is PTSD?

 Immediately following a traumatic event, the brain experiences an increased level of endorphins which help to numb both emotional and physical pain.
 When the endorphin level gradually falls, the individual who experienced the traumatic event will likely feel emotional distress.
 The withdrawal from endorphins is known as Post-Traumatic Stress Disorder (PTSD).
-Close to eight percent of the traumatized population will experience PTSD and as much as two-thirds of that population develops a substance use disorder.
+Close to eight percent of the traumatized population will experience PTSD, and as much as two-thirds of that population develop a substance use disorder.
 One hypothesis is that alcohol consumption and drug use are meant to compensate for the endorphin deficiency experienced after a traumatic event.

 Treatment for PTSD and Addiction

-No matter what the cause of the PTSD and addiction dual diagnosis is, it is important that each condition be treated, as one will likely exacerbate the other.
-As much as half of the population that seeks treatment for substance use disorders meet criteria of current PTSD and tend to have poorer results from their treatment if they don’t address their trauma.
-“Trauma informed treatment must guide everything in holistic recovery.
-An individual who presents at one of our centers needing help with a substance has by default compromised priorities, values, and virtues they would normally thrive in.
-Substance dependence within itself is a trauma,” said Jessica Loper, clinical director of Atlanta Center for Mental Health.
+No matter the cause of the PTSD and addiction dual diagnosis, it is important that each condition be treated, as one will likely exacerbate the other.
+As much as half of the population that seeks treatment for substance use disorders meet the criteria of current PTSD and tend to have poorer results from their treatment if they don’t address their trauma.
+“Trauma-informed treatment must guide everything in holistic recovery.
+“Substance dependence within itself is a trauma,” said Jessica Loper, clinical director of the Atlanta Center for Mental Health.
 “The Adverse Childhood Experience Scale (ACE) is one of the most empirically validated and longitudinally sound instruments in existence that has captured the detrimental tie between trauma before age 18 and addiction.
-Any score on this 10 item scale makes a person four times more likely to use drugs or alcohol for coping and a score of 5 or more increases risk of early mortality, IV drug use and legal involvement exponentially.
+Any score on this 10-item scale makes a person four times more likely to use drugs or alcohol for coping and a score of 5 or more increases the risk of early mortality, IV drug use, and legal involvement exponentially.
 The story does not end there.
-PTSD is a curable condition.
-The implications for treatment are clear, get to the core/heart of what is driving the need to self-medicate.
-Allow a person the consistent structure, support, and love while providing that resolution and hope; that’s the birthplace of recovery.”
-If you or a loved one has experienced trauma and have turned to drugs or alcohol to cope, you are not alone and there is help.
-The easiest way to recover from alcoholism is to seek help.
-Call an Atlanta Center for Mental Health admissions specialist today at 833-216-3079 to learn about our addiction treatment options and determine which one is right for you.
-Atlanta Center for Mental Health is a subsidiary of Amatus Recovery Centers, a division of Amatus Health, which offers treatment for drug and alcohol addiction as well as co-occurring mental health disorders in facilities across the country.
-To learn more visit amatusrecoverycenters.com.